 After completing the first year of their program, students in bachelor's, master’s and doctoral programs can study at a European higher education institution in one of the participating countries through Erasmus.
 The program promotes the development of social and cultural skills and has a positive effect on career prospects.
 You will get to know the academic system of a foreign higher education institution as well as its teaching and learning methods.

-Generally, all students and doctoral candidates who have been admitted to one of the Erasmus exchange programs at the partner universities of the University of Mannheim are eligible for funding through Erasmus+.
+Generally, all students and doctoral candidates who have been admitted to one of the Erasmus exchange programs at the partner universities of the University of Mannheim are eligible for funding through Erasmus.
+This also applies to participants of the European double degree programs.
 However, funding depends on the annual Erasmus budget of the University of Mannheim.
 So far, it has always been possible to grant a scholarship to every eligible student each year.

-Students must be enrolled at their home institution and must have completed at least one year in their program.
-Exceptions are internships after graduation and student loans for students studying in a master’s program.
+Students must be enrolled at their home institution and must have completed at least one year of (bachelor) studies.
 All full-time students enrolled at the University of Mannheim can apply for the Erasmus+ program regardless of their nationality.

 All funding recipients participating in an Erasmus program have to submit the documents required for funding in due time.
 The International Office will inform you on the requirements in due time.
 After completing their stay abroad, students also have to write a report describing their experiences.